 What shareholder agreements do

 A shareholder agreement is a contract that all shareholders must sign before they can own stock in your company.
 It outlines the rules that they must follow when buying, selling and using their stock to vote on corporate governance issues.
-It also gives them certain rights, and recourses for if those rights are violated.
+It also gives them certain rights and recourse for if those rights are violated.

 For example, many shareholder agreements give the shareholders a process whereby they can vote to remove an officer of the company if they agree that it is in the best interest of the company to do so.
 Conversely, such agreements can also restrict who shareholders can sell their shares to, thus allowing the corporation’s officers to retain a certain level of control over who is making the decisions for the company.

 Why you need one